Adventure Charters

 whipping the rod up and down regardless of the slack, it is jigged

-it up but the going down is done more slowly, keeping an eye on the
+it up but the going back is done more slowly, keeping an eye on the

 line at all times to ensure that no slack is introduced in the

 line.
-If you can’t get this part right, you’ll be the guy on the
+If you can’t get this part right, guess who's the guy on the

 Responding to the Hit.